-The School of Professional Studies offers a variety of programs oriented toward developing skills and knowledge needed for specific occupational areas.
 The School offers high quality, flexible courses of study attuned to the needs of the current workplace that prepare students to compete successfully in the global marketplace.
-Its programs include two baccalaureate degrees, a Bachelor of Professional Studies and a Bachelor of Science in Liberal Arts and General Studies, a minor in Entertainment and Sports Management, and a minor in Congregational Leadership that it offers in collaboration with the History and Philosophy Department.
+Its programs include a Bachelor of Professional Studies and a Bachelor of Science in Liberal Arts and General Studies, a minor in Entertainment and Sports Management, and a minor in Congregational Leadership that it offers in collaboration with the History and Philosophy Department.

-The mission of SUNY Old Westbury’s School of Professional Studies is to support the College’s core academic programs by offering quality, affordable career-oriented training and skills enhancement consistent with the College’s mission.
+The school's mission is to offer quality, affordable career-oriented training and skills enhancement consistent with the College’s mission.

 - Bachelor of Professional Studies (BPS) in Professional Studies